 Recently, in the sensors field application the miniaturization trend seems to be very promising because in situ diagnosis and in loco remediation of damaged CHs, can be easily performed.
 In the first section of the review, the main highly performance miniaturized sensors are described, and listed in the following paragraphs.

 Miniaturized optical sensors humidity.
 Fiber devices seem to be very powerful for the fabrication of portable sensor humidity because there is the possibility of multiplexing of different sensors (temperature, displacement, pressure, pH value, humidity, highmagnetic field and acceleration) into the same optical fiber tool, minimizing the multiple cabling used in conventional commercial electronic devices [47a].
 Relative Humidity %, Temperature and pH levels represent the main useful parameters to quantifiy, when in presence of damaged CH samples.
-According to what was stated, a practical testbed applied in a museum called Fortaleza São Tiago, located in Madeira Island, Portugal has been also reported here, as an example of CH field application.
-In this case, three Crossbow [47b] mica2 motes, equipped with an MTS400CA data acquisition board and a mote equipped with a mib520 board (representing the base station), have been installed in the Fortaleza São Tiago museums (Madeira Island, Portugal).
-The MTS400CA data acquisition board measures: ambient light, relative humidity, temperature, 2-axis accelerometer, and barometric pressure parameters.
+According to what was stated, a practical testbed applied in Fortaleza São Tiago museum, located in Madeira Island, Portugal has been also reported here, as an example of CH field application.
+In this case, three Crossbow [47b] mica2 motes, equipped with an MTS400CA data acquisition board and a mote equipped with a mib520 board (representing the base station), have been installed in themuseum The MTS400CA data acquisition board measures: ambient light, relative humidity, temperature, 2-axis accelerometer, and barometric pressure parameters.
 This board has a conventional fiber based humidity sensor and temperature probe, the Sensirion SHT11, which measures temperature values ranging from -10 to +60°C and humidity values, ranging from 0 to 90% RH.
 To improve the Sensirion SHT11 accuracy, the Sensirion SHT15 was also subsequently installed in the same museum (Madeira Island, Portugal).
 The acquired data show typical variations of temperature and humidity values, throughout the day and night, in a single room of the museum.
 In particular, authors verify that temperature varies about 2°C whereas, the relative humidity varies about 6% RH.
-According to the museums’ managers, these variations result as typical values, especially during winter time, in this museum.
+According to the museums’ managers, these variations result as typical values, especially during winter time.
 Instead, these parameters exhibited much higher values in the summer, accordingly to the day and night periods, or when the lights are turned on or off.
 These parameters are not constant, as it should be in ideal conditions of CH conservation in museums.
-According to this, sensors Sensirion SHT15 was suitable to monitor the conservation status of museum (located in Madeira Island, Portugal), conferring on restorers and conservator scientists the great opportunity to select the correct restoration and conservation strategy toward the works of art, specifically preserved in that museum, reported on reference [47b].
+According to this, sensors Sensirion SHT15 was suitable to monitor the conservation status of this museum, conferring on restorers and conservator scientists the great opportunity to select the correct restoration and conservation strategy toward the works of art, specifically preserved in that museum, reported on reference [47b].